pimcore/customer-data-framework/doc/30_OAuth-Server.md

   - token_type

        A static value "Bearer"

   - expires_in

        A timestamp in seconds when this Access-Token expired by

   - access_token

        A JWT value that an application can use to request protected resources.

   - refresh_token

        A JWT value that an application can use to refresh an expired Access-Token.

+# Configuration

+The OAuth-Server can be configured with different options.
+For Details see [Configuration of pimcore_customer_management_framework.oauth_server](./03_Configuration.md)

+# Other sources

 All information described above can be found on [oauth2.thephpleague.com](https://oauth2.thephpleague.com/) as well.